fuschini/habit_tracker/README.md

 - Expo
 - Tailwind CSS framework (NativeWind)

+# Project strucutre

+The project has 3 main modules:

+- Backend: `./server`
+- Frontend web: `./web`
+- Frontend mobile: `./mobile`

+Each one of these folders follow different structures according to the frameworks adopted and can run independently.

+# Running the application

+Go to the folder of the module you want to run and type `npm run dev`.

-# Fastify and typescript setup steps
+# Fastify and typescript initial setup steps

 ```bash
 npm i fastify